ChrisChenMS/SmallTool_MIP/Readme.md

   false: Input the **mip** folder path.
 It's under the path of MIP\ \<App name>.EXE.

-Input the time range you want to filter the log:
+Input the time range you want to filter the log.
+It could be date or time:

 ![bootstrap](./Image/TimeRange.png)